 To avoid this scenario, hold executive level discussions with strategic suppliers before sending out an official letter.
 You should also consider how to handle suppliers who are being phased out, or who are being newly onboarded.
 It may be tempting to extend terms further on indirect suppliers who are more easily replaced – but consider what the impact will be if they can no longer supply important services.

 The better you understand individual suppliers, the better you can tailor your approach.
 To that end, Taulia has invested in an AI database which gives insights into individual suppliers, thereby providing clarity about how these suppliers should be handled.

 4. Lack of internal co-ordination

-As noted above, failing to prepare supplier-facing staff for the onslaught of supplier inquiries can seriously undermine the effectiveness of the initiative.
+As noted above, failing to prepare supplier-facing staff for the onslaught of supplier inquiries can seriously undermine the effectiveness of the initiative and supplier management in general.
 In many cases, staff who have not been briefed will tell suppliers that the new terms do not apply to them, or may advise suppliers to request an exception.
 So all stakeholders need to understand the goals of the exercise and know how to respond to queries.

 If you’re combining a terms extension with a supply chain finance or dynamic discounting program, it’s even more important to get everyone on the same page.
 For example, one company promised suppliers a dynamic discounting solution to support early payment discounts without properly aligning treasury and procurement.
 In reality, the company’s high cost of capital made it impossible to deploy cash early at a rate that would be attractive to suppliers – meaning that those promises could not be kept.